rikedyp/documentation/language-reference-guide/docs/symbols/dieresis.md

 ---
 <h1 class="heading"><span class="name">Diaeresis</span> <span class="command">¨</span></h1>

-Diaeresis is a Monadic operator with an ambivalent operand
+Diaeresis is a monadic operator with an ambivalent operand

 Operator Diaeresis means
 [Each (with monadic operand)](../primitive-operators/each-with-monadic-operand.md) or [Each (with dyadic operand)](../primitive-operators/each-with-dyadic-operand.md)